Skip to main content

 Don’t skip meals

-Have you ever waited all day for a holiday dinner so you could save room for more food?
+Have you ever waited all day for a special dinner so you could save room for more food?
 While this may seem like a fun idea it can negatively impact your glucose levels if you end up overeating.
 Make sure to eat a light, healthy snack like a cheese stick so you aren’t hungry while waiting for dinner.
 If you’re intermittent fasting, be sure to monitor your portion size once it’s time to eat.

 Go for a walk after dinner